When Visiting is No Longer Enough – making the transition from visitor to a resident.

 It’s always summer.

 We don’t have to worry about snow, ice, or driving in slush.
 Yes, we get a few days a year with heavy rains, and yes, a seasonal tropical storm, or even a hurricane, can brush by us, usually to the north.
 However, most days, the weather is just glorious.
 After a year or two of pretty much non-stop 85ºF or 30ºC, one acclimates and even stops breaking a sweat.
 Residents learn to find shade early on, even if it means crossing the street to walk on the shady side.
 And, winter evenings can become quite chilly for us residents.
 Temperatures can get as low as 72ºF or 24ºC.
 Don’t laugh at us when you see us bundled up in a sweatshirt!

 It’s all about nature on Bonaire.

 No matter where on the island you choose to live, you’ll be just minutes away from a great nature spot!
 Or, if you’re lucky, you’ll be living in concert with nature already.
 Enjoying your favorite sport in Bonaire’s waters, or relaxing at the shoreline, or in the kunuku (farming area), is a great way to spend one’s days.
 Life becomes simple and good.

-Bonaire’s population has steadily grown in recent years and now hovers around 24,000 inhabitants as of January 2023.
+Bonaire’s population has steadily grown in recent years and now hovers around 24,000 inhabitants from 75 nationalities as of September 2023.
 Of course, the friendly, smiling faces of the people who live here haven’t changed a bit.
 When asked why visitors keep returning, invariably, their response is, “Because of the friendly people here on Bonaire.”
 Once someone relocates to live permanently on Bonaire, they become one of those perpetually smiling faces.
 Why wouldn’t they, when they live in paradise!

 The water is always warm.